 More importantly, in the original version Daredevil uses his billy club to grab Haweye and then swing him out the window.
 When Matt retells the event in the present, he lets his fist do the talking instead.
 Though to be fair, there was some punching action earlier in the issue.
 Except Daredevil was on the receiving end of it.
 I guess this is what present-day Matt boils down to “embellishment.”

-Well, this part happens pretty much the way Foggy tell its, but the original unsurprisingly offers a longer, and even more hilarious scene.
+Well, this part happens pretty much the way Foggy tells it, but the original unsurprisingly offers a longer, and even more hilarious scene.
 In my head, I’m going to imagine that “Archer, you’ve flipped” is now something Matt works into conversations when he meets Clint Barton, as an inside joke reminding the two of their first, spectacularly absurd meeting.

 As for what happens on the very next page, right after the phosphorous arrow business, I decided to just include the whole page.
 There’s no other way to do this scene justice.
 It has a wonderful mix of melodrama and awareness of that very same melodrama.
 Matt pretty much nails it with: